calebtheeardley/PeakDemanMinimizationAboveAResourceCurve/README.md

 # Power Job Scheduling Under a Resource Curve

+This is the code that I developed during my Summer 2025 REU at Montana State University working with Professor Sean Yaw.

 ## **Code**

 This folder contains all of the necessary code to scrape power jobs from an existing database, schedule those jobs using a variety of algorithms and generate analytical visuals of the performance of each of those algorithms.
 This folder is where the bulk of the project lives.